Lethargy2718/webpack-template/README.md

 4. **ESLint & Prettier Customization**:

     - If you need to modify ESLint or Prettier settings, you can adjust the `.eslintrc.js` or `.prettierrc` files.
-    - To lint and prettify the files in your `src` folder, run `npm run lint` and `npm run pretty`, respectively.
+    - To lint and prettify the files in your `src` folder, run `npm run lint` and `npm run pretty` respectively.
-    - To lint and prettify files in your root folder as well, run `npm run lint-all` and `npm run pretty-all`, respectively.
+    - To lint and prettify files in your root folder as well, run `npm run lint-all` and `npm run pretty-all` respectively.
 You may need to modify the `.prettierignore` and `.eslintignore` files to control which files are included in the linting and formatting process.